spietika/restson-rust/README.md

 # Restson Rust

 Easy-to-use REST client for Rust programming language that provides automatic serialization and deserialization from Rust structs.
+Provides async interface and an easy wrapper for synchronous calls.
 The library is implemented using [Hyper](https://github.com/hyperium/hyper) and [Serde JSON](https://github.com/serde-rs/json).

 ## Getting started